tsnellgrove/dark_castle3/doc/to_do.md

 					- IDEA: action_lst = [verb_str, do_noun_obj, prep_str, id_noun_obj, type]
 					- IDEA: prep_str can be dir, do_prep, or id_prep
 					- IDEA: type = 'verb_do', 'verb_do_prep', 'verb_do_id', 'verb_do_prep_id', 'error'
-					- IDEA: check for prep errors in x_err() by passing prep_str to method
-						- EXAMPLE: 'put sword in table' => 'can't put anything inside the table'
-						- EXAMPLE: 'stand on basket' => 'The basket has no surface to stand on'
-					- IDEA: some methods will need to be updated to pass prep_str
 					- DONE: update existing action_lst w/ type
 					- DONE: review aync_syn() routine => fix 'exit'
 					- DONE: auto test